-Maintain a minimum of 1 1/2" (3.8 cm) of clearance between the reel fingers and cutter bar/feather.
-This clearance must be set while the header is in Rigid mode.
+Maintain a minimum of 2" (5 cm) of clearance between the reel fingers and cutter bar/feather.
+This clearance must be set while the header has air system pressurized to 115 psi.

 If harvesting low or downed crops, you may reduce this clearance to 1" (3.8 cm) but will risk cutting the reel fingers in the cutter bar, this damage is not covered under warranty.